 Not unless you have spent a few years in a cave, you probably know about how companies are buying products from China and selling them on the Fulfillment By Amazon FBA model.

-There is topic mainly for two types of Amazon FBA sellers:
+There is a topic mainly for two types of Amazon FBA sellers:

 - Those sellers who import standard products from China with the aim of rebranding them by making minimal changes (Private Label Product).